luavela/luavela/docs/public/style-templates.rst

     /*
      * This is a part of uJIT's testing suite.
-     * Copyright (C) 2015-2019 IPONWEB Ltd. See Copyright Notice in COPYRIGHT */
+     * Copyright (C) 2020-2021 LuaVela Authors.
+See Copyright Notice in COPYRIGHT */

 **Shell Runners**